luncheon/svg-drag-select/README.md

   background-color: rgba(255,255,255,.4);
 }

+svg#so-sexy-svg {
+  /* for Internet Explorer, set `pointer-events: all` to the svg element. */
+  pointer-events: all;

-/* for touch devices, please set `touch-action: pinch-zoom` to the svg element. */ svg#so-sexy-svg {
+  /* for touch devices, please set `touch-action: pinch-zoom` to the svg element. */
   touch-action: pinch-zoom;
 }
 ```